top of page

 Dan Miller, a life coach who wrote 48 Days to the Work You Love says you should first plan what kind of life you want then plan your career.
 We plan for weddings, vacations, and our course schedules.
 How many of us make a life plan?

-Michael Hyatt has a book called Living Forward on this topic.
+Michael Hyatt has a program called LifeFocus on this topic.
 But you don't have to use his or anyone else's outline.
 Make it what works best for you.
 I do suggest three sections:

 1. Vision or Legacy